Pawan94580/LibManangement/README.md

-# Passport Control System
+# Library Control System

-This Solidity smart contract, Passport control system, is designed to manage the creation, revocation, view and renewal of passports on the Ethereum blockchain.
+This Solidity smart contract, Library control system, is designed to manage the library on the Ethereum blockchain.

 ## Description

-The Passport control system Solidity smart contract is a decentralized system built on the Ethereum blockchain to manage the lifecycle of a travel passport, including creation, cancellation, view and renewal.
+The Library Control System Solidity smart contract is a decentralized system built on the Ethereum blockchain to manage the problems that arises at library, managing the book stacks, find the correct location of the book where it is.

 ## Getting Started